 - Eurostar has different terms and conditions to mainline operators.

-All train operators in and around London are now signed up to the Office of Rail and Road’s ticket vending machine (TVM) price guarantee scheme.
+All train companies in and around London are now signed up to the Office of Rail and Road’s ticket vending machine (TVM) price guarantee scheme.
 This entitles passengers who buy a ticket from a TVM and then discover they could have bought a cheaper product for the identical journey, to a refund to the value of the difference in cost.

 Need to complain?